Syntomic cycle classes and prismatic Poincar\'e duality: Cycle classes

 \begin{definition}[Cycle classes] For $r\in\N$, let $\cl_r^\FF\in\Omega^\infty\FF^r(\pair_r,\open_r)$ be the image of the universal Thom class $\Th_r^\FF\in\Omega^\infty\FF^r(\E_r,\E_r\setminus0_r)$ under the isomorphism in Theorem \ref{charclasspair}, called the \emph{universal cycle class} of codimension $r$.
 For a regular immersion $Y\to X$ of codimension $r$, let $\cl_{Y/X}^\FF\in\Omega^\infty\FF^r(X,X\setminus Y)$ be the pullback of $\cl_r^\FF$ along the classifying map $X\to\pair_r$, called the \emph{cycle class} of $Y$ in $X$.
 By abuse of notation, we also use $\cl_{Y/X}^\FF$ to denote its image in $\Omega^\infty\FF^r(X)$. \end{definition}

 \begin{remark}[Relation with blowup] Suppose the blowup formula holds, i.e.

 is a pullback square for every regular immersion $Y\to X$ of codimension $r$ with blowup $\tilde{X}$ and exceptional divisor $D$ (by \cite[Theorem 9.4.1]{apc} this is the case for syntomic cohomology).
-Then since $D=\P(\NN_{Y/X})$, by the projective bundle formula and the above square, one has the decomposition
+Suppose further that we have a decomposition